 Status quo - the company credit card

-The modern solution - prepaid cards
+The modern solution - expense cards

-This is the exact sticking point that prepaid expense cards were built to fix.
+This is the exact sticking point that expense cards were built to fix.
 Rather than sharing two or three company cards around the office, you can give every employee their own card.

-Here’s what makes prepaid cards different:
+Here’s what makes these cards different:

 - They’re not connected to the company bank account.
 Instead, you load money onto a central platform that all your cards draw from.